 Related Post – No Future For Region C Casino in Massachusetts

 Connecticut Sports Betting Agreement Seems Eminent

-The operators of Foxwoods Resort Casino and Mohegan Sun resort and casino announced Thursday a comprehensive deal with Gov. Ned Lamont’s administration for sports betting and online gambling, which was widely anticipated after the state reached a Mohegan-only agreement earlier this month.
+Foxwoods Resort Casino and Mohegan Sun resort and casino operators announced Thursday a comprehensive deal with Gov. Ned Lamont’s administration for sports betting and online gambling, which was widely anticipated after the state reached a Mohegan-only agreement earlier this month.

 The agreement’s key terms include an 18 percent tax rate for the first five years on new online commercial casino gaming.
 A 20 percent rate will follow that for at least the next five years.
-There would be a 13.75 percent tax rate on sports wagering.
+In addition, there would be a 13.75 percent tax rate on sports wagering.

 Also, the Connecticut Lottery will have the right to operate 15 retail sports-betting locations.
 If approved, people physically located in Connecticut would be able to bet on sports events online and at locations across the state and wager on other casino games online or on mobile apps.
 The roster of games would depend on the companies offering bets.

 “Connecticut is on the cusp of providing a modern, technologically advanced gaming experience for our residents, which will be competitive with our neighboring states…we have achieved an agreement that is best for Connecticut residents and their respective tribal members.”Governor Ned Lamont, CT

 Related Post – Foxwoods Opening More Toward Normalcy.